Run Your Own Bull Put Spreads Backtest [Data-Driven Option Strategy]

 Practical Application

-This method works especially well with solid companies.
-We recommend combining this backtest with our “Sell Out-The-Money put spreads (Good Companies, Margin of Safety)” predefined scan (we’ll add a link for you at the end of the article).
-Running a statistical analysis on reputable companies ensures more reliable results.
+This method is especially effective with solid companies.
+We recommend combining this backtest with our “Sell Out-The-Money put spreads (Good Companies, Margin of Safety)” predefined scan (you’ll find a link at the end of the article).
+Running a statistical analysis on reputable companies with steady fundamentals can improve reliability and enhance your confidence in the results.

 The Intuition Behind the Backtest – Good Companies and Past Performance